import pandas as pd

 import matplotlib.pyplot as plt

-import seaborn as sns
+import seaborn as sns6 Time Series Analysis

-Example 6.1 (Example: Basic Plots of Housing Data)
+Example 6.1 (Basic plots of housing Data)

 hsales = pd.read_csv('data/hsales.csv', parse_dates=[0])